MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 ## Prepare for Viva Connections
 The first version of Viva Connections can be provisioned through PowerShell and then will be [uploaded as an app in the Teams Admin Center](/microsoftteams/upload-custom-apps#upload).
 Download the [Viva Connections for desktop PowerShell script](https://www.microsoft.com/download/confirmation.aspx?id=102888).
 Future versions of Viva Connections will be automatically available through the Teams Admin Center.
-Prepare your organization for Viva Connections now, or in the near future, by reviewing the following requirements and recommendations:
+Prepare your organization for Viva Connections now, or soon, by reviewing the following requirements and recommendations:

 > [!div class="mx-imgBorder"]
 > ![Image of global navigation icon in the Teams app bar](media/viva-landing-large.png)